Purpose-Dev/fivem-ts/docs/namespaces/Client/namespaces/Audio/README.md

 # Audio

-The `Audio` namespace provides utility functions for managing and controlling audio in game environment.
+The `Audio` module provides utility functions for managing and controlling audio in game environment.

 ## Index